 If you have a bird feeder in Burnaby, local wildlife advocates have some urgent advice for you.

-The Burnaby-based Wildlife Support Centre says it has admitted 78 Pine Siskins birds from across Metro Vancouver due to a potential and rapid outbreak of something called salmonellosis.
+The Burnaby-based Wildlife Rescue Association of B.C. says it is still admitting more Pine Siskins birds from across Metro Vancouver due to a potential and rapid outbreak of something called salmonellosis.

 “Pine Siskins, a songbird found in the Lower Mainland are common to suffer from salmonella and the disease can spread because of its congregating behaviour in backyard feeders during the winter,” says a news release.
 “Once a bird is infected, mortality rates rapidly increase among all birds who contact the feeder.
 Distressed birds must be handled safely and with care to prevent the spread through animals and humans.”

-Wildlife Rescue says it is working with Canadian Wildlife Services to confirm the disease.
+Wildlife Rescue says it is working with Canadian Wildlife Services.